Peter Roe UNITED STATES

 Postscript: I tend to prefer art that's realistic.
 DC war comics are appealing because Kubert and company tended to draw realistically, including accurate depictions of planes, tanks and other war material using reference.
 I also like Robbins's style in his 1940s Johnny Hazard strip, which has a Milton Caniff flavor.
 His later cartoony style, however, isn't my cup of tea.
 For example, I'm not a fan of his Invaders.
 (That said, I enjoy my Johnny Hazard strip from 1963, not for the art style but for its Cold War terminology and aircraft and setting in Asia.)
 Hence my surprise that this war, albeit also horror, page is so appealing.

-About the Owner
+About The Owner

 Peter Roe ( 2 )

-Premium Gallery Owner
+Badges: Premium Gallery Owner

-Joined: February 2009
+Member Since: February 2009

-Last Login: January 2026
+Last Login: April 2026

 Country: UNITED STATES